samdomeier/Springboard-projects/README.md

 </p>

 # Springboard Projects Repository
-> This repository contains projects and material that was completed for the Data Science Career Track at Springboard.
-The course offers 500+ hours of professional material for developing your data science and machine learning knowledge with a focus in python.
+> This repository contains projects and mini-assessments that were completed for the Data Science Career Track at Springboard.
+This course offers 500+ hours of professional material for developing your data science and machine learning knowledge with a focus in python.

 # Table of Contents
 * [About the repository](#about-the-repository)